raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

   - will reduce default risk, hence improved margin
   - will help mitigating online security threat which will reduce possibility of lawsuits, fines and reputational damage

-Klarna has all the latest technology to roll out enhanced product offering and to manage risk.
-They can include blockchain in their existing technology suites which will help in enhancing the security of data related to customers, merchants and transcations
+Klarna has required technology to roll out enhanced product offering and to manage risk.
+They can include blockchain in their existing technology suites which will help in enhancing the security of data related to customers, merchants and transcations.

-Also they have got the banking license in Germany and Regulatory technology will help them in fulfilling their regulatory obligations.

 ## Resources
 - https://en.wikipedia.org/wiki/Klarna#cite_note-8 (Wikipedia)